Terminology and ERSAs*

 Noise entitlement — The sense that someone has a self-assigned “right” to make noise that exceeds local and / or state sound limits, often falsely based on one’s personal identity, such as a member of group, or the duration of one’s residence in an area (i.e., “We grew up here, so we get to decide how loud it should be”).

-Permanent noise-induced hearing loss — Irreversible reduction in aural acuity caused to damage to the inner ear from exposure to excessive sound levels.
-Noise-induced hearing loss is cumulative over one’s life.
+Noise-induced hearing loss (NIHL) — The permanent diminution of aural acuity caused to damage to the inner ear from exposure to excessive sound levels.
+The gradual hearing loss over time that most people associate with old age is actually due to one’s cumulative lifetime exposure to noise: noise-induced hearing loss in the elderly

 Ototoxic — A fancy adjective that means bad for the ears or hearing.